 - 2 tablespoons orange juice

-- Orange zest, to finish
+- orange zest, to finish

 Instructions

-- Preheat oven to 375ºF / 190ºC.
+- Preheat oven to 375ºF (190ºC).

 - Grease or line a baking sheet with parchment paper.

-- Scatter butter over this mixture and add orange zest.
+- Scatter ¾ cup unsalted butter, very cold, over this mixture and add ½ teaspoon orange zest.
 Pulse a few times until the butter is the size of peas or chickpeas.
+Transfer mixture to a large bowl.

 - Dump this shaggy mass onto the kitchen counter or smooth surface and quickly give it a few turns to avoid very dry spots.
 Some dry parts might remain and that is OK.
 The more you touch it and mix it, the tougher the baked scones will be.

-- With a kitchen knife or dough scraper, cut scones into 6 triangles and arrange them on the baking sheet.
+- Pat the mixture into a round, about 1-inch high.
+With a kitchen knife or dough scraper, cut scones into 6 triangles and arrange them on the baking sheet.
 For smaller scones, cut each half in four for a total of 8 wedges.
+At this point, you can freeze the unbaked triangles and bake them directly from the freezer.

 - Bake for about 20 minutes, until tops are golden brown and risen.